-- (3) In order to ensure that internal auditors remain objective, the internal audit function must be organizationally independent.
+(3) In order to ensure that internal auditors remain objective, the internal audit function must be organizationally independent.
 Specifically, the internal audit function cannot defer ultimate judgment on audit matters to others and must appoint an individual to head the internal audit function who has direct and unrestricted access to the board of directors.
+Organizational independence does not prevent dual-reporting relationships.

+(4) The head of the internal audit function must report to the audit committee regularly but no less than annually on the periodic audit plan, factors that may adversely impact the internal audit function's independence or effectiveness, material findings from completed audits, and the appropriateness of corrective actions implemented by management as a result of audit findings.

+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation Adopted Sections Page 36 of 50

-Organizational independence does not prevent dual-reporting relationships. - (4) The head of the internal audit function must report to the audit committee regularly but no less than annually on the periodic audit plan, factors that may adversely impact the internal audit function's independence or effectiveness, material findings from completed audits, and the appropriateness of corrective actions implemented by management as a result of audit findings. - (5) If an insurer or HMO is a member of an insurance holding company system or included in a group of insurers or HMOs, the insurer or HMO may satisfy the internal audit function requirements set forth in this section at the ultimate controlling parent level, an intermediate holding company level, or the individual legal entity level. - (m) Prohibited conduct [Conduct] in connection [Connection] with preparation [Preparation] of Required Reports [Required Reports] and documents [Documents]. - (1) A director or officer of an insurer or HMO may not, directly or indirectly: - (A) make or cause to be made a materially false or misleading statement to an accountant in connection with an audit, review, or communication required by [the] Insurance Code Chapter 401, Subchapter A, or this section; or - (B) omit to state, or cause another person to omit to state, any material fact necessary in order to make statements made, in light of the circumstances under which the statements were made, not misleading to an accountant in connection with any audit, review, or communication required under [the] Insurance Code Chapter 401, Subchapter A, or this section.
+(5) If an insurer or HMO is a member of an insurance holding company system or included in a group of insurers or HMOs, the insurer or HMO may satisfy the internal audit function requirements set forth in this section at the ultimate controlling parent level, an intermediate holding company level, or the individual legal entity level.

+(m) Prohibited conduct in connection with preparation of Required Reports and documents.

+(1) A director or officer of an insurer or HMO may not, directly or indirectly:

+(A) make or cause to be made a materially false or misleading statement to an accountant in connection with an audit, review, or communication required by Insurance Code Chapter 401, Subchapter A, or this section; or

+(B) omit to state, or cause another person to omit to state, any material fact necessary in order to make statements made, in light of the circumstances under which the statements were made, not misleading to an accountant in connection with any audit, review, or communication required under Insurance Code Chapter 401, Subchapter A, or this section.

-- (2) An officer or director of an insurer or HMO, or another person acting under the direction of an officer or director of an insurer or HMO, may not directly or indirectly coerce, manipulate, mislead, or fraudulently influence an accountant performing an audit under [the] Insurance Code Chapter 401, Subchapter A, or this section if that person knew or should have known that the action, if successful, could result in rendering the insurer's or HMO's financial statements materially misleading.
-For purposes of this paragraph, actions that could result in rendering the insurer's or HMO's financial statements materially misleading include actions taken at any time with respect to the professional engagement period to coerce, manipulate, mislead, or fraudulently influence an accountant: - (A) to issue or reissue a report on an insurer's or HMO's financial statements that is not warranted and would result in material violations of statutory accounting principles prescribed by the Commissioner [commissioner], generally accepted auditing standards, or other professional or regulatory standards; - (B) not to perform an audit, review, or other procedure required by generally accepted auditing standards or other professional standards; - (C) not to withdraw an issued report; or - (D) not to communicate matters to an insurer's or HMO's audit committee. - (n)[(m)] Report of internal control [Internal Control] over financial reporting [Financial Reporting]. - (1) Each insurer or HMO required to file an audited financial report under [the] Insurance Code Chapter 401, Subchapter A, and this section that has annual direct written and assumed premiums, excluding premiums reinsured with the Federal Crop
+(2) An officer or director of an insurer or HMO, or another person acting under the direction of an officer or director of an insurer or HMO, may not directly or indirectly coerce, manipulate, mislead, or fraudulently influence an accountant performing an audit under Insurance Code Chapter 401, Subchapter A, or this section if that person knew or should have known that the action, if successful, could result in rendering the insurer's or HMO's financial statements materially misleading.
+For purposes of this paragraph, actions that could result in rendering the insurer's or HMO's financial statements materially misleading include actions taken at any time with respect to the professional engagement period to coerce, manipulate, mislead, or fraudulently influence an accountant: